-Environmental Health at West Chester University is a great academic and career choice.
 We are a nationally-accredited MPH program that prepares advanced students for an exciting career working to solve the most pressing environmental problems of today and tomorrow.
 Environmental Health professionals anticipate, recognize, evaluate and control hazards that can affect human health in both the natural and built environment.
-Environmental Health professionals are strong scientists who apply their skills to solving environmental problems.
+Environmental Health professionals are scientists who apply their skills to solving environmental problems.
 Our graduates are in demand and are widely employed in the pharmaceutical industry, hospitals, universities, environmental consulting firms, food supply and distribution companies, state and federal government, and county health departments.
-Experts trained in Environmental Health are increasingly short in supply but long in demand; for a brief illustration of what we do visit the Association of Environmental Health Academic Programs website.
-At that same link you can also read the article “Environmental Health Workforce Shortage Puts the Health of People and the Environment at Risk.”
+Experts trained in Environmental Health are increasingly short in supply but high in demand; for a brief illustration of what we do visit the Association of Environmental Health Academic Programs.

 For more background about what we do, who hires our students and what kinds of job opportunities await them, take a look at some of these links:

 Upon graduation a student with an MPH should be able to:

 - Describe the direct and indirect human, ecological and safety effects of major environmental and occupational agents.

 - Describe genetic, physiologic and psychosocial factors that affect susceptibility to adverse health outcomes following exposure to environmental hazards.